 Motorists in Harford County urged to plan alternative routes after deadly bus crash on I-95 N

-Around 6:00 a.m.
-MD State Police from the JFK Memorial Highway Barrack say they responded to reports of a party bus that crashed near mile marker 77 in Belcamp, Harford County.
+Police say around 6:00 a.m. they responded to reports of the party bus that crashed near mile marker 77 in Belcamp, Harford County, MD.

-After further investigation police found that the bus, occupying 24 people, was traveling northbound when it lost control and struck a guardrail.
+After further investigation they found that the vehicle was traveling northbound when it lost control and struck a guardrail.

 One passenger was pronounced dead on the scene.
 The 23 other passengers were taken to multiple hospitals for evaluation and treatment for injuries.
 Several of them are reported to be in serious conditions.